OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 **Threshold measures**

 A prediction model assigns a value between 0 and 1 for each patient corresponding to the risk of the patient having the outcome during the time at risk.
 A value of 0 means 0% risk, a value of 0.5 means 50% risk and a value of 1 means 100% risk.
 Common metrics such as accuracy, sensitivity, specificity, positive predictive value can be calculated by first specifying a threshold that is used to classify patients as having the outcome or not during the time at risk.
 For example, given Table \@ref(tab:tabletheorytab), if we set the threshold as 0.5, the patients 1, 3, 7 and 10 have a predicted risk greater than or equal to the threshold of 0.5 so they would be predicted to have the outcome.
-All other patients had a predicted risk less than 0.5, so would be predicted to not have the outcome.
+All other patients had a predicted risk less than 0.5, so would be predicted to not have the outcome. \index{performance metrics} \index{accuracy} \index{sensitivity} \index{specificity} \index{positive predictive value}

 Table: (\#tab:tabletheorytab) Example of using a threshold on the predicted probability.